MILAN — Italian bank Intesa SanPaolo SpA says its third quarter profits rose by half as it benefited from higher interest income and commissions.

-The bank on Monday reported a net income of 1.064 billion euros ($1.2 billion), compared with 503 million euros in the same period last year.
-Intesa SanPaolo said the earnings exceed business plan targets.
+The bank reported net income of 722 million euros ($792 million) in the three months ending Sept.
+30, compared with 483 million euros in the same period last year.